London Street Rescue

 Sleeping rough is dangerous, homeless individuals face violence and intimidation on the streets.
 They are exposed to harsh cold and wet weather conditions, and can experience serious health problems.

-Outreach services play a vital role helping rough sleepers escape life on the streets by meeting them where they sleep and encouraging them to come indoors and finding them a place to stay.
+Outreach services play a vital role helping rough sleepers escape life on the streets by meeting them where they sleep and encouraging them to come indoors and then find somewhere to stay.

 Thames Reach’s London Street Rescue service operates every night of the year across 14 London boroughs and helps both those rough sleepers who are new to the streets and those that that have been sleeping out long-term.